About Me

 Linux infrastructure has long been my primary professional interest with security a close second although lately that balance shifted toward security.
 I started using Linux in the late `90s and started working as a Linux systems administrator not long afterwards and continued in that role for about fifteen years before switching my focus to security.

-Most recently I was the President of Purism, a company that creates computer hardware and software focused on privacy, security, and freedom and joined the company as its Chief Security Officer in 2018.
+Currently I manage the security assurance team at Aurora and before that I was the Chief Security Officer and President of Purism.
 In the past I've automated myself out of jobs in a number of industries including fintech, enterprise security, mobile applications, telecom, and direct marketing.

 Technical Writing

 Outside of my day job I do quite a bit of technical writing.
 I have written books for Addison Wesley, Prentice Hall, and O'Reilly including Linux Hardening in Hostile Networks, DevOps Troubleshooting, The Official Ubuntu Server Book and Knoppix Hacks, among others.
 Most recently I published How To Write A Tech Book on Lulu.
 I also wrote a monthly column for Linux Journal magazine for many years.
-My most recent writing can be found on the Purism blog.
 You can see a complete list of my writing credits on my personal bibliography.

 Public Speaking